Everything You Need to Know About Pole Dancing

 Though her style of dance is purely athletic, the general stereotypes of pole dancers are so pervasive as to leave even those furthest removed from them shunned or persecuted.

 Fact 10: Pole Dancing is a Bachelorette Party Idea

 In recent years, though dangerous and occasionally death defying, taking a pole dancing class has augmented the scope of bachelorette party ideas available to ladies planning pre-wedding festivities.

 If everyone in your bridal party demonstrates remarkable upper body strength, appreciates pole either artistically or athletically, and is willing to take the risk, pole dancing can be a good daytime bachelorette festivity.

 With not many choices for bachelorettes, pole dancing, going to a spa, and hiring fondue chefs are three of the top choices.
-Should you decide to do pole we suggest doing it earlier in the day when your physical strength isn't compromised by fatigue, not less than an hour after a full stomach, and without any alcohol!
+Should you decide to do pole we suggest doing it earlier in the day when your physical strength isn’t compromised by fatigue, not less than an hour after a full stomach, and void of any alcohol consumption!